 Although a complete and working application, Myriarch still lacks many desirable features: varied terrains and elevations, multiple unit types and weapons including ranged attacks, documentation of simulation internals, more scenarios, etc.

 The following screenshot shows the overstrength Theban left clashing with the Spartan right at the Battle of Leuctra.
+(The screenshot dates from version 2.0.2 which used JavaFX rather than Swing, so the current version looks slightly different.)
 As you can see, Myriarch is a simple desktop application with abstract graphics.

 - The ReadMe file contains usage information and the copyright notice.